 Prior to her appointment, Ms Mohammed served as Minister of Environment of the Federal Republic of Nigeria where she steered the country’s efforts on climate action and efforts to protect the natural environment.
 Having begun her career working on the design of schools and clinics in Nigeria, she ultimately rose to the position of adviser to three successive Presidents on poverty, public sector reform, and sustainable development.

-Assistant Secretary-General, Assistant High Commissioner for Protection, UNHCR
+Gillian Triggs Assistant Secretary-General, UN and Assistant High Commissioner for Protection, UNHCR

 Ms Triggs was appointed to the role by UN Secretary General Antonio Guterres in August 2019 after a long history of service to human rights and the refugee cause globally.
 Formerly, President of the Australian Human Rights Commission, Ms Triggs now oversees UNHCR’s protection work for millions of refugees, internally displaced and stateless people.